JonasOlson/rust-physical_constants/README.md

 * Use a library (like [`dimensioned`](http://paholg.com/project/dimensioned/)) to return quantities in a form that carries along their physical dimensions and their units.
 * Uncertainties
 * [Uncertainty correlations](http://physics.nist.gov/cuu/Correlations/)
 * Previous CODATA datasets.
-(Note that comparisons of values from different datasets might not make sense as the definitions of the SI units might have changed.
-The old values might nevertheless be useful in reproducing old calculations.)
+(Note that comparisons between values from different datasets might be meaningless, as the definitions of the SI units might have changed.
+The old values can nevertheless be useful for reproducing old calculations.)

 [codata]: http://physics.nist.gov/cuu/Constants/
 [codata 2014]: http://physics.nist.gov/cuu/Constants/Table/allascii.txt